JAXA: Infrared astronomy

-Japan's first infrared astronomy mission was the 15-cm IRTS telescope which was part of the SFU multipurpose satellite in 1995.
-IRTS scanned during its one-month lifetime around 7% of the sky before SFU got brought back to Earth by the Space Shuttle.
-During the 1990s JAXA also gave ground support for the ESA Infrared Space Observatory (ISO) infrared mission.
+Japan's infrared astronomy began with the 15-cm IRTS telescope which was part of the SFU multipurpose satellite in 1995.
+ISAS also gave ground support for the ESA Infrared Space Observatory (ISO) infrared mission.

-The next step for JAXA was the Akari spacecraft, with the pre-launch designation ASTRO-F. This satellite was launched on 21 February 2006.
+JAXA's first infrared astronomy satellite was the Akari spacecraft, with the pre-launch designation ASTRO-F. This satellite was launched on 21 February 2006.
 Its mission is infrared astronomy with a 68 cm telescope.
 This is the first all sky survey since the first infrared mission IRAS in 1983.

 (A 3.6 kg nanosatellite named CUTE-1.7 was also released from the same launch vehicle.)